 This brings us to the latest exciting chapter in the Cosmic Drifters story!

 Jenny put the money crowdfunded by Kickstarter to good use and on March 1st 2019 she moved her business into a gorgeous new HQ in a thriving building in the heart of Leeds.
 Her unit is large enough for Jenny, Sarah and Jens talented younger brother Robbie to design the brands’ prints and garments in-house in a creatively stimulating environment.

 There is also space to increase the brand’s production capacity.
 Jenny used some of the Kickstarter funding to purchase two industrial sewing machines and uses these to produce a share of the brand’s orders herself, but she hopes to purchase another two machines and create two full time seamstress jobs in the near future.

 Upon moving into her new premises Jenny also met ‘DJ’s’, a team of hardworking dressmakers who work in a unit down the hall.
-DJs consists of three seamstresses -Mairi, Deborah and Kathryn and a pattern cutter called Gary.
-They took on part of Jennys Kickstarter campaign production and will continue to work closely with Cosmic drifters on production as the business moves forward.
+DJs consists of two seamstresses -Mairi and Deborah and a pattern cutter called Gary.
+They took on part of Jennys Kickstarter campaign production and have continued to work closely with Cosmic Drifters on production.
 Gary, who has been working in the garment production industry for around 50 years also mentored Jenny in her pattern grading (the area of garment design that she was the least confident about) and guided her as she fully developed the fit and finish of her Kickstarter pieces.